MP Congress, AAP Leader Tweet Satire Piece On Kumbh 800cr Scam

 A Facebook user named 'Sweta' also shared the same article with pictures from the print edition of the Hindi news daily Amar Ujala with the text superimposed on the image dating March 21, 2019.

-As the posts indicated that the article was published in the Hindi newspaper Amar Ujala on March 21, 2019, BOOM searched for the article on its website and found that it was a satirical piece on the
+As the posts indicated that the article was published in the Hindi newspaper Amar Ujala on March 21, 2019, BOOM searched for the article on its website and found that it was a satirical piece on the of Holi.